gepoch/vim-surround/README.md

 Surround is an implementation of vim-surround for the [atom](http://atom.io) editor, creating a vim-surround with the power of Atom!

-[vim-mode](https://atom.io/packages/vim-mode) is required for this package to function properly.
+You should definitely have [vim-mode](https://atom.io/packages/vim-mode) for this package to function properly, of course.

 Inspiration from and kudos to the wonderful [vim-surround for vim](https://github.com/tpope/vim-surround)